awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-quick-setup.md

 **Note**
 For information about the `ssmmessages*` and `ec2messages*` actions, see [Reference: ec2messages, ssmmessages, and other API calls](systems-manager-setting-up-messageAPIs.md)\.

 Quick Setup also adds the following policy to the instance profile\.
-This policy enables trusted communications between the Systems Manager service in the cloud and your Amazon EC2 instances\.
+This policy enables trusted communications between the Systems Manager service in the cloud and your EC2 instances\.

 ```
 {